 - ‘I preferred doing the exercise on the iPad compared to paper version’: 82%

-Crucially, overall diversity outcomes exceed those from previous years’ data as evidenced by the graphs below.
+Crucially, overall diversity outcomes exceed those from previous years’ data.
 Most significantly, there was a 27% increase in success rates for disabled candidates – from 11% to 14% of the intake.
 They have since been shortlisted for the Target Jobs National Graduate Recruitment Awards 2020 "Best Innovation in Student Recruitment" award.

 “The site design is incredibly innovative and modern which is really refreshing to see...
 It's been a real pleasure working with the Cyber-Duck team on all elements of the project.”